GoSecure/DLLPasswordFilterImplant/README.md

 DLLPasswordFilterImplant is a custom password filter DLL that allows the capture of a user's credentials.
 Each password change event on a domain will trigger the registered DLL in order to exfiltrate the username and new password value prior successfully changing it in the Active Directory (AD).

-For more information about password filters consult [Microsoft's documentation] (https://msdn.microsoft.com/en-us/library/windows/desktop/ms721882(v=vs.85).aspx).
+For more information about password filters consult [Microsoft's documentation](https://msdn.microsoft.com/en-us/library/windows/desktop/ms721882(v=vs.85).aspx).

 ## Installing